 Round trip reservation or itinerary with dates and flight numbers specifying entry and exit from Schengen state.
 Some Schengen authorities accept the itinerary when applying for the visa but request the original airticket when visa is collected.

-- Round trip ticket shows that you are planning to return back to your home country.
+- The round trip ticket shows that you are planning to return back to your home country.

-- Travel itinerary and hotel bookings for visa application helps to establish your purpose of visit.
+- Travel itinerary and hotel bookings for visa application help to establish your purpose of visit.

 - Flight itineraries for visa application between any city.